 Significant expenditures may be required to comply with the governmental laws and regulations described above.
-We believe the trend of more expansive and stricter environmental legislation and regulations will continue.
+Even if federal regulatory burdens temporarily ease, the historic trend of more expansive and stricter environmental legislation and regulations may continue in the long-term, and at the state and local levels.
 See "Items 1 and 2.
 Business and Properties-Regulation" for a description of the laws and regulations that affect our operators and that, to the extent we acquire working interests in the future, will affect us.
 These and other potential regulations could increase our operating costs, reduce our liquidity, delay our operations or otherwise alter the way we conduct our business, any of which could have a material adverse effect on the amount of cash available for distribution to our unitholders.